Sushant-Suresh/Amazon_E-commerce_Data_Analysis_SQL_Project/README.md

 ```
 ## Conclusion

-This project covers the following tasks: database setup, data cleaning and analysis using business-driven SQL queries.
+This project covers the following tasks: database setup, data importing and analysis using business-driven SQL queries.
 The findings from this project can help drive business decisions by understanding sales patterns, customer behavior, and product demand.